TOPSinfo/ComposeUI_android/README.md

 - Registration UI - It will validate with user data.
 - Login UI - It will validate login credentials.
 Once validation is done user will be redirect to the Dashboard UI.
 - Dashboard UI - User can see the list of astrologers.
-- Profile UI - User can see their personal details.
+- Booking History UI - User can see their all booking like Upcoming booking, Ongoing booking, Past booking.
-- Share UI - User can share the app with their friends.
+- Notification UI -  User can see the notification.
 - Logout